Wahlquist Metric Revisited: Conclusion

 \section{Conclusion}

-Here we put the wave equation for a zero mass scalar particle coupled to the Wahlquist metric to a form to give the Heun solutions in the standard notation and calculated the reflection coefficient for a particle coming from infinity at the origin.
+Here we put the wave equation for a zero mass scalar particle coupled to the Wahlquist metric to a form to give the Heun solutions in the standard notation and tried to calculate the reflection coefficient for a particle coming from infinity at the origin by two different methods.

 Note that this calculation has weak points.
 We made an approximation by taking $lnx \approx x-1$.
 This is valid only when $x$ is close to unity.
-We made few transformations on the independent variable.
+We made a few transformations on the independent variable.
 We can not guarantee that this approximation is valid in the range we work.
-We have no choice, though, since we can not solve differential equations whose coefficients are transcendental functions.
+We have no choice, though, since we can not solve differential equations whose coefficients are transcendental functions by our codes.

 An interesting point is that we can satisfy an important algebraic constraint, given in \cite{Forsyth, Arscott}, in reducing the first equation to the standard form only if we make this approximation after we calculate $\frac{dU}{dx}$ exactly, and apply this approximation only after the differentiation is done.